-A Bayesian stock assessment was conducted for the East and South Chatham Rise (ESCR) stock in 2014.
-This used an age-structured population model fitted to acoustic-survey estimates of spawning biomass, trawl-survey biomass indices, age frequencies from spawning aggregations, and length frequencies from trawl surveys and commercial fisheries.
+A Bayesian stock assessment was conducted for the East and South Chatham Rise (ESCR) stock in 2018, using data up to 2016-17.
+The model was an age-structured population model fitted to acoustic-survey estimates of spawning biomass, trawl-survey biomass indices, age frequencies from spawning aggregations, and length frequencies from trawl surveys and commercial fisheries.